We're here to help!

 How to make comments in nXr.iNote?

-If you did not make any comments during adding notes or images, you can still make comments by double clicking the notes and images in nXr.iNote current read panel or in library.
+If you did not make any comments during collecting notes or images, you can still make comments by clicking “+” icon below the notes and images in nXr.iNote and by double clicking them in library.

 Why I cannot see the input for commenting and saving image?